Some SLURM Commands

 --mem-per-cpu=<size>

-#memory needed per allocated CPU, which can be more than the ordered tasks (hybrid jobs!) # PLEASE DO NOT USE THE FOLLOWING OPTION:--mem=<size>
+Memory needed per allocated CPU, which can be more than the ordered tasks (hybrid jobs!) # PLEASE DO NOT USE THE FOLLOWING OPTION:--mem=<size>

-memory needed per NODEOutput Files
+memory needed per NODE

 -o, --output=<filename>

-and-e, --error=<filename>
+-e, --error=<filename>

 -t, --time=d-hh:mm:ss